Learn & Grow/Memory Care/Checklist for Moving a Parent or Loved One to a Memory Care Community

 While creating a plan, you’ll need to consider how to establish a comforting setting for your loved one, as moving may cause a disruption to their everyday routine.

-Some individuals like to bring their loved ones in frequently before moving day so they become familiar with the community, staff, and their room.
+Some individuals like to bring their loved ones in frequently before moving day so they become familiar with the community, team members, and their room.
 Others prefer to have their parent stay with another family member or loved one as their belongings are packed up so that the parent does not experience the stress of move-in day.

 If you know your loved one’s mood or behavior is better during a certain time of day, try to schedule moving during that time.
 For example, most seniors with Alzheimer’s or other forms of dementia are more amicable in the morning, so that may be the best time for the move.
 Do your best to make your parent’s or loved one’s move as comfortable as possible.